5 Brands in Decline — And What Summer Is Trying to Tell You

 1. Hebrew National — When Trust Stops Converting

-Hebrew National lost more than 3 million users in a category that’s flat to slightly growing.
-Meanwhile, Nathan's Famous surged.
+Hebrew National, owned by ConAgra, lost more than 3 million users in a category that’s flat to slightly growing.
+Meanwhile, Nathan's Famous surged (Owned by Smithfield Foods under WH Group).

 This isn’t about hot dogs.
 It’s about what “quality” means now.